Plan your journey with these must-see spots and travel tips

 Tip: Start your adventure early

 For the best experience, set off well before the sun and you’ll stay ahead of the rush all day.
-Within an hour, you’ll be headed east on the Hāna Highway (as Route 36), which technically begins in Kahului, the locale of the island’s main airport.
+Depending on where you stay, you could encounter traffic on the Hāna Highway (as Route 36), which begins in Kahului.

 Stop 1: Gather provisions in Pā‘ia

-First things first: prepare for your day-long adventure.
+First, prepare for your day-long adventure.
 As the last town you’ll see until Hāna, small Pā‘ia (PAH-ee-ah) is a convenient place to top off your gas tank and fill up your picnic basket.
-Charming options like Anthony’s Coffee Co. (opens daily at 5:30 a.m.) and Hāna Picnic Lunch Company (7 a.m.) offer popular boxed lunches and other essentials to go.
+The charming Hāna Picnic Lunch Company offers popular boxed lunches and other essentials to-go.

-Stop 2: Pick up snacks and a view at Twin Falls
+Stop 2: Snacks and Views at Twin Falls

-Just past MM 2 (on Route 360) is a nice spot to stretch your legs and see your first waterfall of the day.
-An easy-to-park site in the Ho‘olawa Valley, the Twin Rivers Farm Stand offers Hawaiian smoothies, banana breads and other exotic nibbles for later.
-Its owners, Wailele Farm, officially opened the private trails in recent years for tourists to respectfully explore the nearby lower falls as well as the less populated upper falls and plunge pools, about a mile round-trip.
+Just past mile marker 2 (on Route 360), stretch your legs and see your first waterfall of the day.
+The Twin Rivers Farm Stand, an easy-to-park-at site in the Ho‘olawa Valley, offers Hawaiian smoothies, banana breads, and other exotic nibbles for later.
+Wailele Farm, the business behind the stand, officially opened the private trails in recent years for tourists to respectfully explore the nearby lower falls, as well as the less populated upper falls and plunge pools, about a mile round-trip.

 Tip: Keep your eyes on the road

-Stop 3: Stop and smell the flowers at the Garden of Eden
+Stop 3: Flowers at the Garden of Eden

-About halfway between Kahului and Hāna, at MM 10½, you can enter the Garden of Eden.
-Meander through idyllic acres of soothing native flora, fauna, and waterscapes to see how the Maui Botanical Gardens and Arboretum practices and inspires malama‘aina, caring for the land.
+About halfway between Kahului and Hāna, at mile marker 10 ½, you can enter the Garden of Eden.
+Meander through idyllic acres of soothing native flora, fauna, and waterscapes to see how the Maui Nui Botanical Gardens practices and inspires malama‘aina, or caring for the land.

 Tip: Pull over to your personal paradise

 The Road to Hāna encourages spontaneity.
-With a picturesque waterfall, enticing trail or scenic landscape around every turn of your winding drive, it’s up to you to decide which sites you feel like exploring.
-Just one great option is Upper Waikani Falls at MM 19½, called Three Bears for its distinctive side-by-side trio of water.
+With a picturesque waterfall, an enticing trail or a scenic landscape around every turn, it’s up to you to decide which sites you feel like exploring.
+One great option is Upper Waikani Falls at mile marker 19½, called Three Bears for its distinctive side-by-side trio of water.